Pyar Ki Jeet (1987 film)

-Pyar Ki Jeet is a 1987 Indian Bollywood film directed by Sawan Kumar Tak.
+Pyar Ki Jeet is a 1987 Indian Bollywood film directed and produced by Sawan Kumar Tak.
 The film stars Ashok Kumar, Shashi Kapoor, Vinod Mehra, Rekha.
-Moon Moon Sen has a special appearance here.
+Moon Moon Sen has made a special appearance here.
 The music was composed by Usha Khanna.
+The film was actually ready to release in February 1987, but due to the piracy case and some legal issues, it was finally released on 7 August 1987.